theory/justatheory/content/post/postgres/extension-metadata-typology.md

 can be built and installed with [PGXS], but it might *also* be [TLE]-safe, and therefore provide details for handing the SQL files off to a [TLE installer].

-These typology might include additional data, as well, such as documentation files to install ([man pages] anyone?), or directories of dependent files or libraries, and the like --- whatever needs to be installed for the extension.
+This typology might include additional data, such as documentation files to install ([man pages] anyone?), or directories of dependent files or libraries, and the like --- whatever needs to be installed for the extension.

 ### How to Run It